-Think about the talking heads on TV, twitter, TikTok and even personal financial blogs.
-Are the people who you think are “experts” really oozing that expertise?
+Think about the talking heads on TV, Twitter, TikTok, and even personal financial blogs.
+Are the people who you think are “experts” really experts?

 In his post What Makes Someone a Financial Expert? he dives into his definition of what makes someone an expert: